billygrant24/site/content/log/2015/08/the-nullobject-design-pattern.md

 template: log
 ---

-The NullObject pattern allows you to write more robust code with less defensive boilerplate.
+The Null Object pattern allows you to write more robust code with less defensive boilerplate.

 How often do you write code like this: